rochars/wavefile/README.md

 - Read/write the data in a wav file header
 - Turn RIFF files to RIFX and RIFX files to RIFF
 - Edit BWF metada ("bext" chunk)
+- Change the bit depth of the audio

 And more.